ioccc-src/winner/faq.md

 <div id="faq4_5">
 <div id="alt">
 <div id="alt_code">
-### FAQ 4.5: Why were alternate versions added to some entries when the original entry worked fine and well?
+### FAQ 4.5: What are alternate versions and why were alternate versions added to some entries when the original entry worked fine and well?
 </div>
 </div>
 </div>

+The alternate versions are exactly what they sound like, versions of their respective entries that were not the winning source code but have additional features added (often by the author) or fixes, updates at the request of the judges (upon winning the contest), unobfuscated versions and a variety of other things for instance letting it work on more than one platform (where it would not be possible to do in the original submission).

+In some cases the alternate code added come directly from the author (some of which already were in the website) but there were other cases where alternate code was added that might or might not be necessary; this was a judgement call and the reasons vary.

-This was a judgement call and the reasons vary.
-In many cases it was simply to make the entry more presentable to more people but without modifying the entry itself, which would be tampering with the entry, and in some cases it would be changing it so much that it would no longer be what was submitted.
+In many cases it was simply to make the entry more presentable to more people but without modifying the entry itself, which would be tampering with the entry (a problem that we tried to avoid as much as possible although we certainly did not manage to do this perfectly), and in some cases it would be changing it so much that it would no longer be what was submitted.

-In one case an alternate version was created to help locate and fix a bug that prevented the entry from working properly and it seemed like it should be added as well, for fun.
+In one case an alternate version was created to help locate and fix a bug that prevented the entry from working properly and it seemed like it should be added as well, for fun (it is a game).

-In some cases it might be better to not have them but as noted this is a judgement call.
+In some cases it might be better to not have them but as noted this was a judgement call.

-See the
+See also the
 FAQ on "[original source code](#original_source_code)" for more information.